Skip to main content.

 Each Senior Project in Religion represents the student’s sustained investigation.
 Both “Imagining Religion,” the Junior seminar that develops the critical theory deployed in analysis, and the Colloquium are organized to aid each major in formulating an area for more concentrated study.
 The Senior Project should reflect a sustained analysis of a carefully defined topic in the critical study of religion.

-More About Senior Project
+More about Senior Project

 Sample Courses